DejvCodes/DejvCodes/README.md

 Fan of cars, motorbikes, travelling, a good cup of coffee and of course coding. <br> Most of the time I'm coding or I'm in the gym.

-I'm currently learning more about React.🌱
+I'm currently learning more about React. 🌱

 ## 💻 Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=html,css,javascript,typescript,react,wordpress,jquery,php,mysql,firebase,figma,vscode,git,github)](https://skillicons.dev)